-- The Benefits of Outsourcing to Eastern Europe
+- Benefits of Outsourcing to Eastern Europe

 This makes cooperation with software developers in Eastern Europe rather beneficial: you receive a high-quality product for a price that is lower than the average rates in Western European countries.
-However, reasonable rates aren’t the only benefit that attracts business owners to build extended teams in Eastern Europe countries.
-Here are five reasons to augment your team with Eastern European developers:
+However, reasonable rates aren’t the only benefit that attracts business owners to hire developers in Ukraine, Belarus, Poland, and other Eastern European locations.

 Massive Talent Pool

 By contrast, Eastern Europe is now facing the opposite tendency — the number of talented developers has been constantly growing.
 Western business owners can benefit from these tendencies — choose skilled software developers from the vast tech talent pool in Eastern Europe and cooperate with them through the extended team model.

 High-Quality Technical Education

 The quality of technical education in post-Soviet states is very high.
 According to the QS World University Rankings, 30 universities out of the 369 top educational institutions in Europe are located in Eastern Europe.

-Convenient Geographical Location and Timezones
+Convenient Geographical Location and Time Zones

 The time difference between Eastern and Western Europe is one to two hours on average, which is practically negligible for efficient daily communication.
 Moreover, traveling within Europe is very convenient, as you can reach most Eastern European tech hubs within a couple of hours from any part of Western Europe.